humanmade/feelingrestful-theme/README.md

 Please note that [version 1 has been release tagged]((https://github.com/humanmade/feelingrestful-theme/releases/tag/1.1.10)).

 ### Changes
- - Dynamic Menu system
+ - Added dynamic menu capabilities.
+Works with WordPress Menu settings.
+Has a built in menu walker in React.
- - Design Modifications: ADOR Boston website which was a design change.
+ - Updated design modifications: ADOR Boston website which was a design change.

     This theme has been visually redesigned for ADOR Boston.
 Therefore, there are CSS and HTML changes to enable that.

  - Removal of Preview_Postmeta
+ - Bug fixes

 ## Requirements